 In February 2022, the conflict escalated when Russia launched a large-scale war of aggression on Ukraine.
 Since the Russian invasion, the situation has become increasingly tense throughout the country.
 In particular, cities in southern and eastern Ukraine such as Kharkiv, Mariupol, and Kherson have been severely affected by the fighting.
 Several thousand Ukrainians have already fallen victim to the fighting, including civilians.

 The number of people fleeing the violence is increasing by the hour.
-So far, more than 7 million people have taken refuge outside Ukraine, including many women and children.
+So far, more than 7.9 million people have taken refuge outside Ukraine, including many women and children.
 A large number of them are seeking refuge in neighboring countries such as Poland, Moldova, Hungary or Romania.
-According to the International Organization for Migration (IOM), more than 7 million Ukrainians have been internally displaced within the country.
+More than 5.9 million Ukrainians have been internally displaced within the country.
 Humanitarian aid is urgently needed.

 Currently, we are distributing food packages, hygiene items and hot meals to refugees and other people affected by the war.
 We provide psychosocial support, strengthen local medical care and provide information on safe spaces, evacuations and general protection measures.